smrutipachpute/Productivity_Assistant/README.md

     # Analytics Dashboard: Provide insights and analytics on task completion rates and productivity trends.
     # Task Categories and Priorities: Allow users to categorize tasks and set priorities to better manage their workload.
     # Notifications: Implement email or push notifications to remind users of upcoming deadlines.

-### Conclusion:
-    Productivity Assistant is designed to be a comprehensive task management tool that helps users stay organized and productive.
-With a robust set of features and a clean, intuitive interface, it is an essential tool for managing daily tasks and deadlines effectively.